ShubhamMca88/aws-s3-bucket-terraform-project/README.md

 5. **Upload your static website:**

-    After the S3 bucket is created, you can upload your static website files to the bucket using the AWS CLI or the AWS Management Console.
+    After the S3 bucket is created, you can upload your static website files to the bucket.

-## Configuration

-The Terraform configuration file (`main.tf`) includes the necessary resources to create an S3 bucket and configure it for static website hosting.
-You can customize the configuration by modifying the variables in the `variables.tf` file.

 ## Cleanup